Do you want to import data using Proc Import?

 PROC IMPORT in SAS is used to read data to SAS.
 Reading data from an external file is the most frequent task of a SAS programmer.

-One thing to remember is that PROC IMPORT procedure can import data only that data type is supported by SAS.
-SAS can import only numeric and character data types.
+Before we start, do remember that the PROC IMPORT procedure can import data only if that data type is supported by SAS and SAS can import only numeric and character data types.

 DATAFILE=filename: It is used to specify the complete path and filename or fileref for the input file.
 A fileref is a SAS name that is associated with the physical location of the output file.